 Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
 On the flip side, too much humidity can foster the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help improve the quality of your home’s air with Knochelmann Service Experts Heating & Air Conditioning.
+Help improve the quality of your home’s air with Knochelmann Service Experts.
 Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.